Toward Neural-Network-Guided Program Synthesis and Verification: Predicate Synthesis from Positive/Negative Examples

 \subsection{Experiments}

-We have implemented the method described above using ocaml-torch\footnote{\url{https://github.com/LaurentMazare/ocaml-torch}.}, OCaml interface for the PyTorch library, and conducted experiments.
+We have implemented a tool called \NNG{} based on the method described above using ocaml-torch\footnote{\url{https://github.com/LaurentMazare/ocaml-torch}.}, OCaml interface for the PyTorch library, and conducted experiments.
+The source code of our tool is available at \url{https://github.com/naokikob/neugus}.
 All the experiments were conducted on a laptop computer with Intel(R) Core(TM) i7-8650U CPU (1.90GHz) and 16 GB memory; GPU was not utilized for training NNs.